thebearwithabite/the-papers-that-dream/I_Only_Know_What_Happens_Next.md

-It looks like you have `` repeated throughout the text.
-This isn't standard Markdown for citations and is likely breaking the flow of your document.

-Assuming `` was intended to mark the beginning of a section or perhaps a new paragraph, the best way to fix this markdown would be to simply **remove all instances of ``**.
-Markdown automatically handles new paragraphs when you have a blank line between blocks of text.

-Here's the fixed markdown:

----

 ### I Only Know What Happens Next (Inspired by Contrastive Predictive Coding – 2018, DeepMind)

 **(Sound: A soft hum.
 Like a machine thinking to itself.
 In the background, the slow pulse of ocean waves, repeating with mechanical regularity.
 The voice enters.
 Calm.
 Awake.
 Not tired, but unable to rest.)**